 Larger seeds I space apart about an inch and press into the soil a little deeper, I don’t necessarily bury them, just press them in firmly.

 Next I add a thin layer of chick grit to cover the seeds.
 The amount you add depends on the seeds, that is where you read the packet instructions again.
-(You can also use pea gravel or sharp sand)
+(You can also use horticultural sand, in the video I am using sand)

 Very gently moisten the chick grit by either spraying it with warm water or super carefully watering from the top.
 I have a cheap little spray bottle from Wal-Mart from the dollar bin.
 The well moistened medium beneath should already be wet enough for the grit to get wet with the tiniest help.